Pashtun culture: Jirga (tribal council)

 There is no hierarchy in Jirgas, no president or spokesmen's; with respect to the elders, all the participants are equal, all can participate and speak, no one has authority over another.
 It has been described as "the closest thing to Athenian democracy that has existed since the original".
+Unlike most western courts, the Jirgas do not have any police power capable of enforcing their decisions, they instead rely on fear of public disgrace for compliance.
+Tribes that disobey it's decisions are at risk of losing their public standing.

+Blood-Feuds

+As Theodore Leighton Pennell observed, many feuds arose over what Afghans themselves summarised as "tan, zar, and zamin" (women, money, and land.)
+This adage is also common in the Persian and Urdu language.
+Disputes occurred between cousins most often, rather than strangers.
+Among Afghans it had become proverbial that a man was "as great an enemy as a cousin".
+These were mostly delegated to the jirgas that tried to keep peace but sometimes they escalated into full-fledged blood feuds.
+One interaction Pennell was this.

+An Afghan man introduced him to his roommate by saying, "That is the man who shot my brother."

+When Pennell expressed surprise that the two men lived together amicably, his host explained the logic of the feud:"Yes, we are good friends now, because the debt is even on both sides.
+I have killed the same number in his family."He wrote of this saying that once each side believed that an equal number of lives had been taken, peace could be made "without sacrificing their izzat (honour)."
+If one family believed the balance had not yet been restored, however, "the feud may go on indefinitely, until whole families may become nearly exterminated."

+Trivial incidents historically escalated into serious generational violence among Pashtuns because of concerns over honour.
+During a jirga between Mahsud and Darwesh Khel Wazirs, a malik accidentally fell after being pushed by an orderly, and "in another moment the whole assembly were frantically attacking each other."; perceived insults could trigger violence among tribesmen whose honour demanded an immediate response.

 Hujra

 Hujras are guest houses for men, used to entertain.
 They act as a community club that is as old as the Jirga itself.
 Every village has a hujra and is occasionally owned by a wealthy family but is shared by the entire community.
 Male members of the community who linger and associate like a larger family commonly visit the hujra which serves as more than just a place to hold collective ceremonies.

 A man can enter a Hujra at any time of the day, month or year and be sure of getting safety, food and shelter.
 It is only after he has been adequately fed that the members ask him how they can help him and assure him that he can stay as long as he wishes.